 There’s no doubt you’ve heard of Zoom before.
 The video conferencing tool that was used fervently throughout the pandemic for everything from happy hours to work meetings has built out its business offerings and now also offers a VoIP system in the form of Zoom Phone.

-Our independent research found Zoom Phone to be the third best VoIP option on the market, scoring an impressive 4.4/5 in our research analysis, thanks to its easy-to-use interface and strong feature set.
+Our independent research found Zoom Phone to be the third best VoIP option on the market, thanks to its easy-to-use interface and strong feature set.
 In fact, we found Zoom Phone to be the best value for the money across the entire industry, with prices starting on the lower end of the spectrum.

 Even better, Zoom Phone is always adding new features, including advanced encryption for voicemails in a July 2023 update.
 There are also two-factor authentication options and a password rule feature to ensure that all end users secure their accounts appropriately.
 Zoom Phone also has user permissions now, which used to set Google Voice apart.